Ruta9/LibreOffice-Anki-Template/README.md

     Is used for "Content Changed" Sheet Event binding.

-    It checks whether the event was triggered in one of the cells of the configured column and if so, sends the value of the cell to Jisho and in the nearby cell creates a dropdown with values returned from Jisho query.
+    It checks whether the event was triggered in one of the cells of the configured column and if so, sends the value of the cell to Jisho.
+Once the response is available, it creates a dropdown with values parsed from Jisho results.

     The behavior can be configured in jisho macros module by changing the values of these constants:
     * ROMAJI_COLUMN - set to the number of the column in which cells should be tracked for change and their values sent to Jisho;